-We will provide learning through online applications to seamlessly provide learning content within Google Classroom and Seesaw.
+We aim to provide learning through other online applications to seamlessly provide learning content within Google Classroom and Seesaw.
 All children/parents have been given opportunities to use these tools since September 2020 and are familiar with how they work.

-We will:
+We aim to:

-- ensure pupils receive clear explanations. - support growth in confidence with new material through scaffolded practice. - provide opportunity for the application of new knowledge or skills. - ensure pupils receive feedback about how to progress - share online lessons to teach, assess and moderate gaps in learning, allowing children to ask questions and share ideas.
+- ensure pupils receive clear explanations. - support growth in confidence with new material through scaffolded practice. - Provide opportunity for the application of new knowledge or skills. - Ensure pupils receive feedback on how to progress

-Learning will usually take the format of 'explicit teaching' content - such as an introduction through an animated power point or video with lots of opportunity for children to practise what they have learnt using both traditional methods and digital applications.
+Learning will usually take the format of an 'explicit teaching' content - such as an introduction through an animated power point or video with lots of opportunity for children to practice what they have learnt using both traditional methods and digital applications.
 Additionally, some learning materials will be dedicated for practice on fluency and recall.